Jason King (ice hockey): Coaching career

 King announced his retirement as a player in August 2013 and was subsequently hired by the IceCaps as an assistant coach.
 After two years in the job, he was named Director of Hockey Operations.
 He returned to an assistant coach role after one season upon the Canucks moving their AHL affiliate, to the Utica Comets.
 On December 23, 2020, King was promoted to work as an assistant coach on the Canucks' coaching staff for the 2020–21 NHL season.
+After being let go by the Canucks at the end of the 2022–23 NHL season, King was hired by the Minnesota Wild on July 1, 2023 to serve as an assistant coach.